dilyn-corner/ubuntu-core-riscv64/README.md

 Once you have built the Ubuntu Core image, put the Icicle kit into upload mode and flash the image to the eMMC in your favorite way.
-This can be done by plugging a microUSB cable into both of the ports on the board and pulling up the supervisor console using `screen /dev/ttyUSB0 115200`.
+This can be done by plugging a microUSB cable into the ports near the SD card and ethernet ports on the board and pulling up the supervisor console using `screen /dev/ttyUSB0 115200`.
 Boot the board and interrupt the boot sequence, then enter `usbdmsc` to make the eMMC available for writing on the host machine.
-Use a tool like `dd` to write the image (`dd if=polarfire.img of=/dev/sdX bs=32M status=progress; sync`), use `ctrl+c` in `screen` to end the `usbdmsc` command, and execute `boot` to boot into Ubuntu Core! `screen /dev/ttyUSB1 115200` should show you the boot process from `u-boot` to Linux to Core.
+Use a tool like `dd` to write the image (`dd if=polarfire.img of=/dev/sdX bs=32M status=progress;
+sync`), use `ctrl+c` in `screen` to end the `usbdmsc` command, and execute `boot` to boot into Ubuntu Core! `screen /dev/ttyUSB1 115200` should show you the boot process from `u-boot` to Linux to Core.

 ### Future work

-TBD.

 Some software fixes are required from upstream for a fully functional device.

+Currently the NVMe drive does not appear on every boot.
+This appears to be a hardware bug.

+The SD card slot may or may not be usable in Linux.
+However, you can still boot from it.

 ```
 {